stevemasteller/pagination-filter-v1/README.md

 # pagination-filter-v1
-exercise in generating pagination

-Uses progressive enhancement to add pagination and a search filter.
+Uses progressive enhancement to add pagination and a search filter to a page.

-My work: javascript, jQuery
+My work: jQuery